Mosiwi/mosiwi_wiki/docs/source/common_product/C1K0001_4x4x4led_cube_kit/C1K0001_4x4x4led_cube_kit.md

 Use **WinSCP** to upload the downloaded library file to Raspberry Pi4: [Link](../../raspberry/R1D0000_raspberry_pi4/R1D0000_raspberry_pi4.md#transfer-files-from-your-pc-to-raspberry-pi-4)

 Method 2.
-Open the [Git](https://git-scm.com/) terminal and run the following command to download it from github.
+Open the Raspberry pi4 or [Git](https://git-scm.com/) terminal and run the following command to download it from github.
 ```
  git clone https://github.com/mosiwi/Mosiwi-4x4x4cube
 ```